khaled-taha/Spring-MVC-with-Hibernate-Projects/README.md

-# Project's Title : Student Registration System using Spring MVC and Hibernate with java
+# Student Registration System using Spring MVC and Hibernate with java

 ## versions: